 The second limb means that a deferred tax liability relating to a depreciable asset can only be excluded from being a non-debt liability to the extent that it is higher than the tax that would be payable if the asset was sold for its accounting value.
-This means that the deferred tax liability should still be taken into account to the extent it would be tax paid on depreciation recovery income if the asset was disposed of.
+This means that a deferred tax liability should be taken into account to the extent it reflects tax that would be paid on depreciation recovery income if the asset was disposed of.

 The third limb reflects the "no double-counting" purpose of the exclusion.
 If the valuation of an asset already reflects the limited amount of depreciation available for tax purposes, it is not appropriate for the difference between accounting and tax depreciation to be taken into account again by way of the reduction in the thin capitalisation denominator for non-debt liabilities.
 For instance, in the case of a building which is revalued after buildings became depreciable at a rate of 0% (i.e. the 2011-12 income year), the accounting value of the building would be expected to recognise there are no depreciation deductions.
+This means the debt percentage calculation takes into account, through the calculation of the asset amount, the non-depreciable nature of the building for tax purposes.
+It is not then appropriate to make a further reduction in the debt percentage calculation.
+Any valuation based on the market value of the building after the 2011-12 tax year would be expected to reflect its non-depreciability, and therefore to mean that section GC 16(1)(e)(iii) is met with respect to any deferred tax liability in respect of that asset.
+However, a valuation based on the net present value of future cash flows might not take non-depreciability into account, in which case those requirements would not be met.

 For the avoidance of doubt, the third limb should not exclude a deferred tax liability relating to a building which was acquired before buildings became depreciable at a rate of 0% (i.e. the 2011-12 income year), if the building has not been revalued in the financial statements since that time.
-In that case the value (say original cost) of the building in the financial statements reflects an assumption of depreciability, so it is reasonable that the deferred tax liability does reduce the thin capitalisation denominator.
+In that case, the value (say, the original cost) of the building in the financial statements reflects an assumption of depreciability, so it is reasonable that the deferred tax liability does reduce the thin capitalisation denominator.